gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 }
 ```

 And that's it!
-Our output textures and render commands have been setup correctly, we have obtained all required matrices and compiled our vertex shader with support for Vertex Amplification.
+Our output textures and render commands have been setup correctly, we have obtained all required matrices and compiled our vertex shader with support for vertex amplification.

 ##### Fragment Shader